Types of train and classifications

 Note that, in general, train conditions on the main Yangon to Mandalay route are superior to other lines around the country: trains are cleaner and air conditioning systems are more likely to work.
 Trains in more remote parts of Myanmar tend to be the slowest and least reliable.

 We have a dedicated railway tour of Myanmar, which takes in the infamous Death Railway in the south; the Yangon to Mandalay Express; and the stunning Gokteik Viaduct in Shan State.
-For more information, go here.
+To get in touch, go here.

 Train stations, tickets and schedules